aws/sagemaker-python-sdk/README.rst

 For more information, see `Amazon SageMaker Operators in Apache Airflow`_.

-.. _SageMaker Workflow in Apache Airflow: https://sagemaker.readthedocs.io/en/stable/using_workflow.html
+.. _Amazon SageMaker Operators in Apache Airflow: https://sagemaker.readthedocs.io/en/stable/using_workflow.html

 SageMaker Autopilot
 -------------------